shieldgenerator7/DnD-Stories/RiftwardTavern/Plan/Library_Item.md

 \-2 AC, +2 CON, +2 CHA

-While the antlers are not attached to a creature and you touch them, they crawl up your skin to your head, where they plant themselves in your skull.
+While the antlers are not attached to a creature and you touch the two antlers, they crawl up your skin to your head, where they plant themselves in your skull.

 While the antlers are attached to you, you have a craving for bark, leaves, and grass, and are magically able to digest it.
 If you have eaten bark, leaves, or grass in the last 12 hours, and you have at least 1 temporary hit point, you are considered deer sated.